Swiss Official Timetable

 Still, there are times when a printed timetable is even handier--for example, when you're on your way from Geneva to Zürich with a Eurailpass or Swiss Pass and you'd like to make a spur-of-the-minute detour to Neuchâtel.
 Also, if you're planning a complicated itinerary before leaving home, it's fun to browse through a timetable with a map spread out on the coffeetable in front of you.

-When you need an encyclopedic guide to Switzerland's transportation services, there's no substitute for the Swiss Official Timetable--also known as the Offizielles Kursbuch, Indicateur officiel, or Orario ufficiale.
-This remarkable work consists of two volumes:
+When you need an encyclopedic guide to Switzerland's transportation services, there's no substitute for the--also known as the Offizielles Kursbuch, Indicateur officiel, or Orario ufficiale.
+This remarkable work consists of three volumes:

 Together, the books are nearly 3-1/2 inches (90mm) thick, despite being printed on thin paper.
 The two-volume set is published in May and covers summer and winter schedules for a one-year period.

-In a nation where a cup of coffee may cost more than a McDonald's Happy Meal back home, the two-volume Official Timetable is an amazing bargain: only 16 Swiss francs.
+In a nation where a cup of coffee may cost more than a McDonald's Happy Meal back home, the three-volume Official Timetable is an amazing bargain: only 16 Swiss francs.
 To buy your timetable, go to the ticket counter in any Swiss railway station and ask for the Offizielles Kursbuch, Indicateur officiel, or Orario ufficiale.
-Or order it online from the SBB.
+(You can also order it online, but the cost of shipping may be prohibitive.)

 The Swiss Federal Railways offer free mobile apps that let you check timetables and order tickets from your phone or tablet.
-Click here for information about the SBB's iPhone, Android, Windows Phone 7, and and iPad apps.
+Click here for information about the SBB Mobile App.